cakesolutions/scala-kafka-client/README.md

 ## TestKit

-The TesktKit module provides some tools to support integration testing of client service code that depends on a running Kafka Server.
+The TestKit module provides some tools to support integration testing of client service code that depends on a running Kafka Server.
 Helps the setup of an in-process Kafka and Zookeeper server.

 ### Documentation